Luisg882/savings-tracker/README.md

   - **Saving details**
     - Add money shows the Transfer completed and updates the balance of the account.
+    - If the user add more funds that they have in the main balance a failed message will appear
     - Change pot name takes you to the change pot name page.
     - Close pot will take the user to the close pot page.
     - Back to profile button takes you back to the profile page.